streamlink/streamlink/docs/cli.rst

 The way Streamlink works is that it's only a means to extract and transport the streams, and the playback is done by an external video player.
-Streamlink works best with `VLC`_ or `mpv`_, which are also cross-platform, but other players may be compatible too, see the :ref:`Players` page for a complete overview.
+Streamlink works best with `VLC`_ or `mpv`_, which are also cross-platform, but other players may be compatible too, see the :ref:`Players <players:Players>` page for a complete overview.

 Now to get into actually using Streamlink, let's say you want to watch the stream located on twitch.tv/day9tv, you start off by telling Streamlink